 Across from the Museum of Science, facing Museum Way.
-New location, opening in the Fall 2007.
+On corner of Msgr O'Brien Highway & Museum Way.

 Public Transportation: Take bus or Green Line to Lechmere or Science Park, and walk a few short blocks.
 The School of Management is between the two T-stops.